alilotfi23/DBCapsule/README.md

 ## Notes

-- Make sure to provide correct database credentials when prompted.
+- Could you make sure to provide correct database credentials when prompted?
 - Ensure the specified backup path exists or allow the tool to create it.